-CHARLES SUMMERS ROBINSON, Professor of Biochemistry

-J. M. Johlin, Associate Professor of Biochemistry

-Morton F. Mason, Associate Professor of Biochemistry

-Gladys R. Bucher, Instructor in Biochemistry

-Margaret Kaser, Instructor in Biochemistry

-Hugh H. Mills, Instructor in Biochemistry

-Marjorie Rogers, Instructor in Biochemistry
+CHARLES SUMMERS ROBINSON, Professor of Biochemistry J. M. JOHLIN, Associate Professor of Biochemistry #MORTON F. MASON, Associate Professor of Biochemistry WILLIAM DARBY, Assistant Professor of Biochemistry PAUL HAHN, Assistant Professor of Biochemistry DOMINIC DZIEWIATKOWSKI, Instructor in Biochemistry ##MARGARET KASER, Instructor in Biochemistry MARJORIE ROGERS, Instructor in Biochemistry Alleen Turner Weathers, Instructor in Biochemistry

 - 21. BIOCHEMISTRY.-This is a lecture course which includes a review of physical and organic chemistry as applied to the study of body processes.
 The chemical aspects of digestion, metabolism, respiration, etc., are discussed. - 22.
 LABORATORY WORK IN BIOCHEMISTRY.-This course is designed to accompany Course 21.
 Together they satisfy the requirements for the medical course.
 18 hours a week for 16 weeks during the second semester of the first year.
-Dr. Robinson, Dr. Mason and Staff. - 23.
-Advanced Work in Biochemical Methods.-Open to a limited number of properly qualified students.
+Dr. Robinson, Dr. Dziewiatkowski and Staff. - Advanced Work in Biochemical Methods.-Open to a limited number of properly qualified students.
 Admission to course, hours and credit by arrangement.
 Dr. Robinson and Staff. - 24.
 Research Work in Biochemistry.-Admission to course, hours and credit by arrangement.
 Dr. Robinson and Staff. - 25.
 Advanced Work in Colloidal Chemistry.-Admission to course, hours and credit by arrangement.
 Dr. Johlin. - 26.
 Advanced Pathological Chemistry.-Lectures and Seminar on Recent Developments in Biochemistry in Relation to Medicine.
 Open by arrangement to third and fourth-year students as elective work.
-Dr. Robinson and Dr. Mason. - 27.
+Dr. Robinson and staff. - 27.
 Seminar in Biochemical Literature.-Admission and hours by arrangement.
-The Staff.
+The Staff. - 28.
+Biochemical Aspects of Nutrition.-This course applies the principles of biochemistry to the subject of nutrition to provide a foundation for subsequent work in dietetics and the nutritional management of patients.
+Two lectures per week during the third trimester of the second year.
+Open to second year students as elective work.
+Dr. Robinson and Dr. Darby.